Air Pollution: the data and our visualisations

 When riders returned to the Lab, we would show them two visualisations of their ride and what they had just experienced through sound.
 Firstly a graph showing the levels of PM2.5 they rode through, with the EU limit included for context.

-The bikes also log the air pollution data together with GPS locations.
-This allows us to chart the pollution onto maps, to show where these PM2.5 hotspots were.
-Using 3D visualizations we displayed the quantity of air pollution along these routes on interactive maps.
-The height of the red line indicates the volume of PM2.5 pollution – higher equals more pollution.
+The bikes also log their journeys’ GPS locations along with the air pollution data as they go.
+This allows us to chart the changing pollution levels onto maps also showing exact locations of the mentioned PM2.5 hotspots.
+Using 3D visualizations we then displayed this quantity of air pollution along these routes where the height of the red line indicates the volume of PM2.5 pollution.
+So the higher the red line, the more pollution.

 What we found through Environmental sonic biking

-Cyclists in Lisbon could ride the Environmental bikes wherever they liked – along familiar routes, around their homes or workplaces, along busy roads or through quiet parks.
-This collected a huge amount of data across different locations and at different times.
+Cyclists in Lisbon chose to ride the Environmental bikes wherever they liked.
+Maybe along familiar routes, around their homes or workplaces, or just exploring busy roads or quiet parks.
+This collected a huge amount of data across different locations and at different times of day.

-Through conversation with riders, from our own sonic cycling experiences and through our exploration of the data, we found out lots about the nature of air pollution and how it fills Lisbon.
-Including;
+Through conversation with the riders, from our own sonic cycling experiences and through our exploration of the data, we came up with many questions about air pollution and how it moves and changes, not only with location and volumes of traffic/trees/ architecture, but with the time of day and the weather in Lisbon.
+We also discovered much including :-

-- finding certain hot spot areas of constantly high pollution, often around junctions (cars starting and stopping?)
+- finding certain hot spots of constantly high pollution, often around junctions (cars starting and stopping?)

-- busy road didn’t spike as much as we expected (other pollutants may have increased significantly, but PM2.5 only rose slightly)
+- busy roads didn’t spike as much as we expected (other pollutants may have increased significantly, but PM2.5 only rose slightly)

-- unknown passing sources caused hugely high dangerous spikes (maybe subways / certain vehicles / extraction units)
+- unknown passing sources caused hugely high dangerous spikes (maybe pavement vents from subways / certain vehicles / air extraction units)

-- narrow roads with high buildings seemed to trap the PM2.5, which was particularly unexpected as these were often car free quiet places
+- narrow roads with high buildings seemed to trap air and therefore PM2.5 levels rose, which was particularly unexpected as these areas were often car free and quiet

-- that PM2.5 moves in gusts or bubbles – it would pass over one bike and then the next, which we could hear from our ‘sonic alarms’ for high pollution being triggered.
+- that PM2.5 moves in gusts or bubbles , ie. it would pass over one bike and then the next, which we could all hear from our ‘sonic alarms’ for high pollution being triggered.

-- parks were not always free from pollution, high levels would gust through – possibly from passing vehicles around the edge.
+- parks were not always free from pollution, high levels would gust through – possibly from passing vehicles around the edge or pollen from the trees?

-- pollution was higher at night, often near restaurants and bars – their extractor fans perhaps
+- pollution was higher at night, often near busy restaurants frying fish on charcoal/bars full of happy smokers/ a specific Hotel on a major inner highway – their extractor fans perhaps ?

 - completely unknown sources triggered high levels of pollution that we just couldn’t match to anything in our surroundings.
 Was it simply moving in the air?
 Or are there causes that we have no idea about?!

-There is much more to investigate through study of the data too.
-One finding is apparent from our readings so far – that averaging air pollution data looses these significant peaks of pollution….. the figure for peaks need to also be included in data reporting from official monitoring stations to understand the full range of what is in the air.
+There is also much more to investigate through study of the data.
+One finding is apparent from our readings so far – that averaging air pollution data loses these significant peaks of pollution.
+The figures for peaks also really need to be included in data reporting from official monitoring stations to understand the full range of what is in the air.

-The Environmental bikes are offering a unique method of air pollution investigation!
-Riders found the experience to be exhilarating and empowering – to be able to understand the quality of the air through this sonic cycling experience was pretty exciting!
+The Environmental bikes are offering a unique method of air pollution investigation.
+Riders found the experience to be exhilarating and empowering – to be able to understand the quality of the air they were riding through inspired a very different way of riding and listening.
+No longer were they simply floating through space listening, but were out seeking air pollution by what they heard and truly engaging with the air space and city around them therefore in a new way.